d093w1z/obsidian-notes/vault/Notes/School/CC/CC Insem.md

     Security in backend refers to implementation of different security mechanisms in the backend for secure cloud resources, systems, files, and infrastructure to end-users.
 8.  **Internet –**
     Internet connection acts as the medium or a bridge between frontend and backend and establishes the interaction and communication between frontend and backend.
 9.  **Database**– Database in backend refers to provide database for storing structured data, such as SQL and NOSQL databases.
-Example of Databses services include Amazon RDS, Microsoft Azure SQL database and Google CLoud SQL.
+Example of Databases services include Amazon RDS, Microsoft Azure SQL database and Google Cloud SQL.
 10.  **Networking**– Networking in backend services that provide networking infrastructure for application in the cloud, such as load balancing, DNS and virtual private networks.
-11.  **Analytics**– Analytics in backend service that provides analytics capabillities for data in the cloud, such as warehousing, bussness intellegence and machine learning.
+11.  **Analytics**– Analytics in backend service that provides analytics capabilities for data in the cloud, such as warehousing, bussness intelligence and machine learning.

 ## Q3.
 Describe the Trends in Cloud Computing?
 ![[20230407160011.png]]